santiagosao18/EAN13_module/README.md

 # EAN13_module
 A Python module to create and manipulate code numbers through the EAN-13 standard.
+Is used for...